blackbone/di/README.md

 // registered values can be returned with overload with out parameter to give ability to dispose objects
 // also returning bool indicating if it successfull or not
 ```

+## Roadmap

+No fixed roadmap there but i'm interested in your requests and ideas.

+Here's couple short term ideas:

+- [ ] Code generated resolver
+- [ ] Code generated installers \ bootstrap registration
+- [ ] Custom resolution factories
+- [ ] Integrations with other (my) packages
+- [ ] Improve the docs \ samples \ describe some general use cases

 ## Contribution and Feedback